-The proposed works relates to a Torrens Title subdivision (one lot into two) and the construction of a dual occupancy dwelling.
+The proposed works relates to a Torrens Title subdivision (one lot into two) and the construction of a sole occupancy dwelling on each allotment.

 For the purpose of bushfire assessment and pursuant of clause 4.46 of the EP&A Act 1979 and 100B of the Rural Fire Act 1997, this project is considered to be an integrated development and is required to be referred to the RFS for their approval and issuance of a Bushfire Safety Authority (BFSA).